Bach & Liturgical

 A diet here, a promise there,

-A time for passions with new found flare.
+And a time for passions found with new sought flare.

 “The rejoicing of Christmas